delta6626/365-days-of-code/README.md

 - Day 352 ✅: Completed backend logic for vow resolution
 - Day 353 ✅: Bug fixes and React Query invalidation to keep dashboard and vow data fresh
 - Day 354 ✅: Started building the individual vow display page and created an app-wide 404 page
+- Day 355 ✅: Started building the backend for fetching individual vow data

 ## 📌 Notes